-The exploration and development of the Corporation's properties, including continuing exploration and development projects, and the construction of mining facilities and the commencement of mining operations, will require substantial additional financing.
-Failure to obtain sufficient financing will result in a delay or indefinite postponement of exploration development or production on any or all of the Corporation's properties or even a loss of a property interest.
-Sources of funds now available to the Corporation are limited and may include the sale of equity capital, properties, royalty interests, the entering into of future joint ventures and the exercise of outstanding options and warrants.
-Additional financing may not be available when needed or, even, if available, the terms of such financing might not be favourable to the Corporation and might involve substantial dilution to existing shareholders.
-Failure to raise capital when needed would have a material adverse effect on the Corporation's business, financial condition and results of operations.
+The exploration and development of San Lorenzo' properties, including continuing exploration and development projects, and the construction of mining facilities and the commencement of mining operations, will require substantial additional financing.
+Failure to obtain sufficient financing will result in a delay or indefinite postponement of exploration development or production on any or all of San Lorenzo' properties or even a loss of a property interest.
+Sources of funds now available to San Lorenzo are limited and may include the sale of equity capital, properties, royalty interests, the entering into of future joint ventures and the exercise of outstanding options and warrants.
+Additional financing may not be available when needed or, even, if available, the terms of such financing might not be favourable to San Lorenzo and might involve substantial dilution to existing shareholders.
+Failure to raise capital when needed would have a material adverse effect on San Lorenzo' business, financial condition, and results of operations.